You are here

 Pain de Sucre (3,208m)

-Pain de sucre à Ristolas
+Pain de sucre in Ristolas

 The Pain de Sucre, like Crête de la Taillante (3,197m), is a stack of white marble strata above the glossy schist of col Agnel.
 It is reached via Col Vieux (2,806m).
 The views over Italy on cloud-free days, taking in Monte Viso (3,841m) and Pic d'Asti (2,925 m), are unrivalled.
 Beware of rockfalls on days when the mountain is busy with climbers.